 David Madland is a senior fellow at the Center for American Progress.
-He has been called “one of the nation’s wisest young scholars” by Washington Post columnist E.J.
-Dionne Jr.
+He has been called “one of the nation’s wisest” labor scholars by Washington Post columnist E.J.
+Dionne Jr. Mary Kay Henry, president of SEIU, says his work “is creating a North Star for how we increase workers' power in the economy and democracy.”

-Madland is the author of Re-Union: How Bold Labor Reforms Can Repair, Revitalize, and Reunite the United States (Cornell University Press, 2021) and Hollowed Out: Why the Economy Doesn’t Work without a Strong Middle Class (University of California Press, 2015).
-Mary Kay Henry, president of SEIU, says, “David's work is creating a North Star for how we increase workers' power in the economy and democracy.”
+Madland is the author of Re-Union: How Bold Labor Reforms Can Repair, Revitalize, and Reunite the United States (Cornell University Press, 2021), which helped put sectoral bargaining on the political agenda, and Hollowed Out: Why the Economy Doesn’t Work without a Strong Middle Class (University of California Press, 2015), a pioneering critique of trickle-down economics which has helped policymakers understand that the economy grows from the middle out and the bottom up, not the top down.

 Follow David on Twitter @DavidMadland